huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-reissue.md

 :::

-::: expander "macOS Monterey and older" id="macos-monterey-and-older"
+::: expander macOS Monterey and older {#macos-monterey-and-older}

 1. Open the system profile config (.mobileconfig) attached in archive.